Comparison of Lumerical FDTD and Tidy3D for three-dimensional FDTD simulations of passive silicon photonic components: Simulation results and comparisons

 \subsection{Waveguide crossing}

 The waveguide crossing is identical to the \texttt{crossing} component in GDSFactory generic PDK.
-It has a 1.2~$\mu$m wide Si square at the center, of which each side is joined by a 3.4~$\mu$m long taper that connects to a 500~nm wide waveguide.
+As sketched in Fig.~\ref{fig:CROSS_sketch}, it has a 1.2~$\mu$m wide Si square at the center, of which each side is joined by a 3.4~$\mu$m long taper that connects to a 500~nm wide waveguide.
 The square, tapers, and waveguides are 220~nm thick.
 In the slab layer that is 150~nm thick, there are two identical ellipses sharing the center of the crossing with their major axis orthogonal to each other.
 The major axis is 6~$\mu$m long and the minor axis is 2.2~$\mu$m.
 This component has SiO$_2$ as top and bottom cladding.
 Fig.~\ref{fig:CROSS_model} demonstrates the waveguide crossing as seen in Lumerical FDTD and Tidy3D.
 A fundamental TE mode is injected in the left arm at 1550~nm.
 Fig.~\ref{fig:CROSS_efield} presents the electric field computed by the two solvers with a resolution of 25 cells per wavelength.
 Both solvers show low-loss transmission to the through port and agree well in field patterns in the crossing section.

 We examine simulations of this waveguide crossing in a series of resolutions from 6 to 25 cells per wavelength with a source bandwidth of 20~nm.
 The runtime and peak memory usage are listed in Table~\ref{tab:CROSS_runtime}.
-As expected, Tidy3D is much faster than Lumerical FDTD.
-With a simulation domain of 10$\times$11$\times$4~$\mu$m$^3$ and a resolution of 25 cells per wavelength, Tidy3D completes the simulation in 1~minute and Lumerical completes it in 21~minutes.
 The memory usage is lower than that for directional coupler simulations due to a smaller simulation domain.
+As expected, Tidy3D is much faster than Lumerical FDTD run on our workstation.
+With a simulation domain of 10$\times$11$\times$4~$\mu$m$^3$ and a resolution of 25 cells per wavelength, Tidy3D completes the simulation in 1~minute, while Lumerical completes it in 40~seconds on the cloud and 21~minutes locally.
+With this resolution, the total number of grid points and the elapsed simulation time and iterations are listed in Table~\ref{tab:CROSS_grid}.
+Both solvers show similar discretization, yet Tidy3D elapsed almost two times longer simulation time before the simulation reaches the auto-shutoff value.